jotix/nixos-config/README.md

 # Jotix's NixOs configuration

-# REQUISITOS:
-Para proceder con la instalacion son necesarias las siguientes particiones formateadas y con las etiquetas indicadas:
+### Requirements

+To proced with the installation are required the following partitions
--- una particion FAT32, efi(ef00), LABEL=JTX-EFI
+-- FAT32, efi(ef00), LABEL=JTX-EFI
--- una particion btrfs, LABEL=jtx-system
+-- btrfs, LABEL=jtx-system

-El presente script crea los subvolumenes para el sistema y los monta en el lugar correspondiente.
+### Mounting the FS

+The script ./scripts/mount-filesystems make the subvolumes in the btrfs filesystem and mount all the partitions/subvolumes in the correct place.

-### update flake
+### Update flake

+Optional: to update the flake, run the following command:

-nix flake update --extra-experimental-features 'nix-command flakes'
+$ nix flake update --extra-experimental-features 'nix-command flakes'

-### install new system
+### Install the new system

-sudo nixos-install --flake .#[hostname]
+$ sudo nixos-install --flake .#[hostname]

 ### copy nixos-config folder to the new installation
-# or run the scripts/cp-nixos-config.sh script in this folder

-echo "Changing nixos-config origin repo" git remote remove origin git remote add origin git@github.com:jotix/nixos-config.git sudo cp -rv ~/nixos-config /mnt/home/jotix/ sudo nixos-enter --command 'chown -R jotix /home/jotix/nixos-config'
+If changes are made any file of this repo, copy it to the new installation, if you don't want to loose the changes, run the following script:

+$ ./scripts/cp-nixos-config.sh

 ### set jotix's password

-echo "SET JOTIX'S PASSWORD"
-sudo nixos-enter --command 'passwd jotix'
+Set the password for the new installation, run the script:

+$ ./scripts/set-jotix-password.sh